peymvn/icd-atc-feature-selector/README.md

 ## Notes
 1. The Concrete Autoencoder code is based on the [original implementation](https://github.com/mfbalin/Concrete-Autoencoders) by [mfbalin](https://github.com/mfbalin)

-2. If you are using Canadian version of ICD-10 codes (ICD-10-CA), you need to need to place them in the repository (in `ICD_10_CA_DX.csv`).
-[Canadian Institute for Health Information](https://secure.cihi.ca/estore/productSeries.htm?pc=PCC84) sells them to researchers and I was not allowed to share them (although I believe that is embarassing for a publicly funded organization to sell something like that to researchers).
+2. If you are using the Canadian version of ICD-10 codes (ICD-10-CA), you need to place them in the repository (in `ICD_10_CA_DX.csv`).
+[Canadian Institute for Health Information](https://secure.cihi.ca/estore/productSeries.htm?pc=PCC84) sells them to researchers and I was not allowed to share them (although I believe that it is embarrassing for a publicly funded organization to sell something like that to researchers).
 I also shared `ICD_10_CA_DX_EXAMPLE.csv` which contains 3 examples of the ICD-10-CA codes so that you do not buy a wrong format.

 3. If you are using just the WHO version and not the Canadian version, just leave `ICD_10_CA_DX.csv` empty (or add your desired local ICD codes).